castlhoo/Scan-docker-images-using-Trivy/README.md

 ---

 ## Conclusion:
-### This process helps in the automation of Docker image security scanning with Trivy, providing alerts when vulnerabilities are detected and optimizing Docker images to reduce the attack surface.
+### This process provides a comprehensive understanding of how to use Trivy effectively.
+In addition, I designed an automated workflow for Docker image security scanning with Trivy, which includes sending alerts when vulnerabilities are detected and optimizing Docker images to reduce the attack surface.
+This practice encouraged me to think creatively about using Trivy.
+As a result, I’m confident that my ability to interpret and work with containers has improved significantly.